 Tips for Visitors

-It is unusual in the United States for the people and culture to be the primary tourist draw as it is in Amish Country.
-Yet it is not surprising that visitors want to witness a lifestyle so different than their own.
-Observing the culture, free from modern technology like telephones, computers, and cars, offers a window into a time long past.
+It is unusual in the United States for people and culture to be the primary tourist draw of a destination, but many visitors to Lancaster County come to experience life in "Amish Country" and witness a lifestyle so vastly different than their own.
+Observing a culture free from most modern technology offers a window into the past.